 Have A Gorgeous Resume

 Since we don’t have the opportunity to speak with every candidate who applies, our decision on who to advance is reliant on your resume and the answers you provide to our job-specific screening questions.
-Your resume doesn’t need to be crafted by a graphic designer, but it should be straightforward with each childcare position listed out, simple to read, and highlight any special skills you have, including language skills, educational degrees, interests, volunteering experience, and anything else that makes you unique!
+Your resume doesn’t need to be crafted by a graphic designer.
+Still, it should be straightforward with each childcare position listed out, simple to read, and highlight any special skills you have, including language skills, educational degrees, interests, volunteering experience, and anything else that makes you unique!

 Stick To Your Skill Set

-Each of our job descriptions describes the requirements of the position at great length – and we have between thirty and fifty positions on the Job Board at any time, with new ones every week!
+Each of our job descriptions describes the position’s requirements at great length – and we have between thirty and fifty positions on the Job Board at any time, with new ones every week!
 Each job description will denote whether certain skills/education/languages are required, heavily preferred, or preferred.
-Before writing the job description, we counsel each family on what realistic expectations are while prioritizing their needs.
+Before writing the job description, we counsel each family on realistic expectations while prioritizing their needs.
 If you do not possess a skill that is listed in the job description as a requirement, there is no need to apply for it.
 If a position has several preferences listed and you meet some but not all of the preferences, please use the space provided during your application to explain to us why your skillset is a potential match and any experience or interest you may have in the family’s other preferences.

 Take Advantage Of Our Candidate Resources

-The childcare industry is more competitive than ever, so consider checking out the resources and FAQs that we have compiled for candidates navigating the job search journey.
+The childcare industry is more competitive than ever, so consider checking out the resources and FAQs we have compiled for candidates navigating the job search journey.
 Click here for the link!
 We’ve also shared some great tips on our Instagram page!

 Privatize Your Social Media